 - Large areas of fill should be avoided on light weight garments

 - Have as much information on your PO as possible.
-When a logo is being digitized it is very important we know what type of fabric it will be going on and if it is going on a hat.
-It is best to have a file digitized for a hat if some time in the future you think you may be embroidering hats.
-If possible try and send a sample in advance of the order so we can run it on the actual fabric.
+When a logo is being digitized, it is very important we know what type of fabric it will be going on.
+If it is going on a hat, it is best to have a file specifically digitized for a hat.
+If possible, try and send a sample in advance of the order so we can run it on the actual fabric.

 - For pique and most open knits ¼” text is recommended.
 Bigger is always better.

 - Standard size for a left chest design is 2-1/2″ – 4″ wide x 1″ – 2″ tall.
 For larger size logos the sleeve or back yoke is recommended.
 You can go as large as 5″ wide x 3″ tall on the sleeve on a larger garment but we recommend 3″ wide and no wider than 3.5″.
 You always want to take into account the smallest size product in the order when determining embroidery size.
 Cuff embroidery may work on a large men’s shirt but when you get down to a women’s small it may not work.